nik-vaishnav/system2/README.md

    ./a.out
    ```

-   Make sure the `Nato.csv` file is in the correct path or update the path in the `extractname.c` file.
+   Ensure the `StudentData.csv` file is in the correct path or update the path in the `Name_extarct.c` file.

-### `Nato.csv`
+### `StudentData.csv`

-The `Nato.csv` file contains data in CSV format, including Roll Number, Name, Gender, Year, and Degree.
+The `StudentData.csv` file contains data in CSV format, including Roll Number, Name, Gender, Year, and Degree.

 **Sample Content:**
 ```